 Connecting to the Instrument¶

-The Zurich Instruments HF2LI Instrument is operated using the LabOne software.
-After installation of LabOne, the instrument is ready to be connected to a PC by the USB cable.
-The LabOne software is controlled via a web browser once suitable physical and logical connections to the instrument have been made.
+The Zurich Instruments SHFQA is operated using the LabOne software.
+After installation of LabOne, the instrument can be connected to a PC by using either the Universal Serial Bus (USB) cable or the 1 Gbit/s Ethernet (1GbE) LAN cable supplied with the instrument.
+The LabOne software is controlled via a web browser after suitable physical and logical connections to the instrument have been made.

 LabOne Software Architecture¶